Handling state space explosion in verification of component-based systems: A review: Main Concepts

+Another representation paradigm is the \textit{implicit model-checking}.
+In this model, states checking are not individually represented, but a quantified propositional logic formula is used to represent the state space graph.

-Formal specification in model checking represented by propositional temporal logic which is a kind of logic to describe and reason about the ongoing properties of the system being modeled in terms of time.
-There are two types of operations that temporal logic supports: First, logical operators such as $\neg, \vee, \wedge$, and second operators refer to modalities like \textbf{U}ntil, \textbf{N}ext, \textbf{G}lobally.
-The set of operators which express properties in only a single future position for every point in running time called \textit{Linear Temporal Logic (LTL)}.
-As shown in the figure ~\ref{1}, LTL checks only one sequence of events in a single run and does not switch to another run during checking.
-On the other hand, there are another type of temporal logic called \textit{Computational Tree Logic (CTL)} that is able to checks all possible paths in a single run.
-For example in figure ~\ref{fig:screenshot029} (b) the gray nodes are all possible paths, which CTL can switch to any of them during one single execution.
-It is checking by operator \textbf{A}.
+The formal specification in model-checking is represented by propositional temporal logic which is a kind of logic to specify and reason over the ongoing properties of the system being modelled in terms of time.
+There are two types of operations that temporal logic supports: The first are logical operators such as $\neg, \vee, \wedge$, and the second refers to modalities like \textbf{F}inally, \textbf{U}ntil, \textbf{G}lobally.
+The set of operators which expresses properties in only a single future position for every point in running time is called \textit{linear temporal logic (LTL)}.

+In Figure \ref{LTLModelchecking}, three sequences of events of a system (or a process) is shown with two properties, $p$ and $q$.
+LTL checks only one sequence of event(s) in a single run and does not switch to another run while checking.
+For example, in the first sequence of events in Figure \ref{LTLModelchecking}, $F_p$ (finally properties $p$ happens) will be checked.
+The light blue state, $p$, will finally happen after the other states (indicated by dark blue) is checked.
+For the second sequence of events in Figure \ref{LTLModelchecking}, $p\ U\ q$ ($p$ can continue to happen until $q$ happens) will be checked.
+The light blue and green states are $p$ and $q$ accordingly.
+For the third sequence of events, $Gp$ (globally $p$ may happen in the future) among all of the states in the sequence, $p$ may happen.
+Due to this, all the states are in light blue.

+On the other hand, there is another type of temporal logic called \textit{computational tree logic (CTL)} that is able to check all possible paths in a single run.
+In Figure \ref{CTLModelchecking}(a), the light blue nodes are all possible paths, which CTL can switch between any of them during one single run.
+It checks by operator $AG_p$ (in all paths, the property $p$ may happen).
 CTL operators can support one sequence of events in one run as well.
-For example, the gray color path in ~\ref{fig:screenshot029} (a) is the only path that will be checked in one run by operator \textbf{E}.
+For example, in Figure \ref{CTLModelchecking}(b), the light blue path is one sequence of events.
+This sequence will be checked by operator $EG_p$ (eventually in one of the paths, the property $p$ may happen) to indicate whether $p$ eventually happens or not.